 A bandage is a strip of material used to protect, immobilize, compress, or support a wound or injured body part.
 When a dressing covers a wound, a bandage can hold the dressing in place.
 (The adhesive parts surrounding the small square dressing of a BAND-AID is the bandage.
 For this reason, BAND-AIDs, Curad strips, etc. are considered adhesive bandages.)

 A list of different types of bandages used in first aid emergencies follows:

-Roller gauze bandage.
+- Roller gauze bandage.
 A rolled-up strip of loosely woven cotton gauze used to wrap and bind the body.
 The material remains tightly rolled for compact storage until applied.
-It rolls onto the body with ease, clinging to itself and stretching to snugly conform to any part of the body.
+It rolls onto the body, clinging to itself and stretching to snugly conform to any part of the body.

 A splint is a rigid, bulky, or flexible device applied with bandaging to protect, support, and immobilize an injured body part.
 During patient care and transport, splints help prevent further injury by restricting the movement of broken bones and damaged joints.

 Splinting is part of the general care for muscle, bone, and joint injuries, indicated with the acronym RICE (Rest, Immobilization, Cold, Elevation).

 - When bones are broken, the objective of splinting is to immobilize the joints above and below the injury.